0BAB1/HOLY_CORE_COURSE/user_docs/docs/dev_docs.md

 - ...single execution at a time...
 - ...single cycle CPU.

-You'll also find here some guidelines and simulation tips, as well as some notes for myself.
+The *HOLY CORE* uses **two AXI interfaces** (*FULL and LITE*) to fetch data from external peripherals from the [`cache`/`no_cache`](#external-requests-arbiters) sub systems.

+The [unit testbenches](#testbench-structure) are done via **cocotb**, the backend simulator used is **verilator** and higher level verification of the ISA is done via [**RISCOF**](#verifying-the-core-using-riscof).

+Implementaion of the core is ensure by Xilinx tools (official support) but you can implement it in anything as look as there is enough LUTs.
+See User Docs for guidelines on how to actually use the *HOLY CORE* in your system.

 ## RTL Contributions Guidelines

-If you want to modify the HDL and contribute, please know that I am **not interested in major architecture modifications** (e.g. pipelining).
+If you want to modify the HDL and contribute, please know that I am **not interested in major architecture modifications** (e.g. pipelining) without a careful planning process, contact me for more infos (you can use github issues).

 Typos fix are *welcome changes*.

 Docs improvements, code optimisations or more efficient synth code structure that could save LUTs and FFs are **very welcome** **changes**.

+When making an RTL change to a module, make sure you run the module's testbench, eventually add testcases to the said testbench, run the HOLY CORE quick testbench and then run the riscof test suite.

+This document will also guide you around all the simulation and verification tools available.

 !!!
 Tip
     You can check out the `todo.md` file at the root of the project to see what are the projects things that should be done if you are looking for quick ways to participate.

-When making an RTL change to a module, make sure you run the module's testbench, eventually add testcases to the said testbench, run the HOLY CORE quick testbench and then run the riscof test suite.

-This document will also guide you around all the simulation and verification tools available.

 ## Core Overview